iamsagar14/flavor/README.md

 ## Getting Started 🚀

-_1. Supports iOS and Android_

-_2. Starter project with GetX architecture_

 This project contains a brick generator for generating flavored flutter templates:

 To run the generator either use the launch configuration in VSCode or use the following commands: